Corys Terms and Conditions

 If we ask you to do so, you will return the equipment to us immediately.

-It is important you always comply with our Terms.
+It is important you always comply with these Terms.
 If you do not, the results can be severe for you.
-Talk to us if you are having difficulties meeting your responsibilities under these terms to us or any other agreement with us.
+Talk to us if you are having difficulties meeting your responsibilities under these Terms to us or any other agreement with us.
 We may be able to work with you, or give you support and information that could help you get back on track.

-When you do not meet your responsibilities to us, you will be in default of these terms of our agreement with you.
-That includes if you fail to pay us on time or you have anything happen to you that impacts your ability to not perform any other obligation under these terms, or if you: Examples include if you.
+When you do not meet your responsibilities to us, you will be in default of these Terms of our agreement with you.
+That includes if you fail to pay us on time or you have anything happen to you that impacts your ability to not perform any other obligation under these Terms, or if you:

 - Don’t pay us on time

 - Are unable to pay your debts as they fall due.

 - Suffer what we consider a material adverse change in your financial position or stability, being a situation where we become aware of any events that would reasonably be expected to negatively impact your solvency.